Police: Virginia Mom Tried To Suffocate Newborn In Plastic Bin

 — Shamontiel (@Maroonsista) December 18, 2016

-This is far from the only time a young mother has made headlines for similar behaviors.
+This is far from the only time a young mother has made headlines for similar behavior.
 In fact, some cases have ended in absolute tragedy.
 Late last year, a 16-year-old girl was arrested on accusations that she killed her newborn baby.
-The Omaha World-Herald reports that Antonio Lopez allegedly threw the newborn infant out a second-story window, which ended in the child’s death.
+The Omaha World-Herald reports that Antonio Lopez allegedly threw the newborn infant out of a second-story window, which ended in the child’s death.

 Antonia Lopez accused of throwing baby out the window asked for a favor on Facebook – Daily Mail https://t.co/hvD5hgWwb3